Ambient Occlusion

 Reflection Occlusion

 We will start by explaining Reflection Occlusion.
+It corresponds to the $fr_{specular}$ component of the light.

 Reflection Occlusion (RO) is a rendering technique used to estimate how much reflected light reaches a surface point.
 In essence, it simulates how exposed each point is towards the reflection vector.